carissaeats/carissaeats.github.io/_posts/nyceats/2020-07-15-yamasushi.markdown

     </div>
 </div>

 Another dish we've tried is the **spicy tuna crispy rice**.
 One of the most popular dishes in American-Japanese restaurants, Yama makes it look incredibly fancy.
 This dish is just a fried sushi rice "platform" topped with spicy tuna and more mayo/chives.
 It's pretty simple, but it's a dish that combines crunch with some light spice.
-I think it's a great introduction to those who've never had raw fish!
+I think it's a great introduction for those who've never had raw fish!

 <div class="singleimagecontainer">
     <img src="/assets/images/nyceats/yamasushi/crispyrice.jpg" class="image">